 B is for Brownies.
-I published this recipe at my old blog about eighteen months ago.
-I only have a few old ABCs entries left to publish, and playing the game—even if only by myself—means I will be following the order of the letters of the alphabet from this point on, when I create new entries for this series.
+I published this recipe on my old blog about eighteen months ago.
+I only have a few old ABCs entries left to publish, and playing the game—even if only by myself—means I will be following the order of the letters of the alphabet from this point on when I create new entries for this series.

 I’d been planning to create a collage to accompany my brownie recipe for quite some time, but only after I found a suitable shrunken-man source image was I able to figure out the sort of photos I wanted to take of my brownies; so the image you see above is of my window, of a curtain I sewed years ago, and of brownies I baked.
 I think this is the first collage I’ve published that include raw images I created, instead of stealing downloading them from the Internet.

 - 1 c. sugar